pgrandne/Revolt/README.md

 $ npm run dev
 ```
 ### Back End ###
 We use .env for environment variables.
-Change the name of env.example to .env and fill in the 3 variables :
+Change the name of env.example to .env and fill in the 4 variables :

    - We use DATABASE_URL for our MongoDB database
    - We use PRIVATE KEY for interacting with the blockchain and send ERC-20 and eth (on Optimism Goerli)
    - We use ALCHEMY_ID for the provider
-   - We use USDC_CONTRACT for the contract address of USDC on Optimism Goerli
    - We use ETHERSCAN_API for contracts verification